-As we have only a certain number of places available for students, LUC The Hague selects students based on multiple factors in order to assess best fit.
-Therefore, all applicants go through the same selection procedure as described in the following steps.
+As LUC The Hague only has 200 places available for first year students, we select students based on multiple factors in order to assess best fit.

 Selection Procedure steps

-The Admissions Committee reviews all applications, considering all submitted documents and selects a number of student to go through an admissions interview.
 If a candidate is not selected for an interview, (s)he will be informed by the Admissions Office and the Admissions Office will determine whether the applicant can still be considered for an interview in the second round of admissions (1 April).

-You may either be offered a place in the programme, or defered for consideration in the second round of admissions or receive a rejection.
+You may either be offered a place in the programme, re-considered in the second round of admissions, or receive a rejection.